Sewer56/BloonsTD6.Mod.SalariedMonkeys/README.md

 - Once the player is in debt, towers will be forcefully sold until the player can once again afford them.
 - Passing Round 100 enters freeplay 'deflation' mode, where tower costs are altered such that you're slowly expected to burn your remaining cash.
 - In order to win, player must complete final round with a positive amount of cash.
+    - In co-op, the sum of all players' cash must be positive.

 - Income is disabled.

 Some core rules are configurable, please see `Mod Settings`.